woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_authentication.md

 #### Generate the signature ####

-Generate the signature using the *signature base string* and your consumer secret key with the HMAC-SHA1 hashing algorithm.
+Generate the signature using the *signature base string* and your consumer secret key with a `&` character with the HMAC-SHA1 hashing algorithm.

 In PHP you can use the [hash_hmac](http://php.net/manual/en/function.hash-hmac.php) function.